-- 7.6% increase in Chapter 70 Aid, and a 2.8% increase for Unrestricted General Government Aid ("UGGA"), based on the Governor's FY21 budget projection. - 2.5% increase in property tax revenue. - No use of one-time revenue resources / reserves. - Departmental spending growth ranging up to 2%. - Level-funded local receipts.
+- 2.0% increase in property tax revenue over the FY21 billed levy. - No use of one-time revenue resources / reserves. - Departmental spending growth ranging up to 2%. - Level-funded local receipts.

 As demonstrated in this plan, Springfield's operating costs are projected to outpace revenue during each of the next four fiscal years.
 Operational costs include legal and contractual obligations, employee salaries and benefits including our pension obligation, and citywide fixed expenses.
 With limited amounts in State Aid and property taxes, the City is unable to generate all of the revenue needed to fully support the operational costs desired.
-Even with the introduction of MGM Casino revenue in FY19, as outlined in the Host Community Agreement, the City still faces projected deficits ranging from \$14.7M in FY21 and growing to \$48.6M in FY24.
+Even with the introduction of MGM Casino revenue in FY19, as outlined in the Host Community Agreement, the City still faces projected deficits ranging from \$14.4M in FY22 and growing to \$35.8M in FY25.

 A new challenge the City faces beginning in FY21 is the cost of recycling.
 For years, Springfield has not incurred a cost to dispose of recycled goods, only trash.
-This changed due to the institution of China's National Sword Policy in 2018, which severely restricted its import market for recyclables.
-This left local governments and recycling processors scrambling to find new markets to sell these goods (previously, 70% of plastics collected for recycling in the U.S. were sold to China and repurposed by plastic manufacturers).
-As a result, the price of recyclable goods instantaneously plummeted, leaving processing companies unable to cover the cost of processing the recyclables and turn a profit.
-Because of this, these companies were forced to adjust their business model, meaning that processing costs that were once covered by the sale of recyclables have been shifted entirely onto local communities.
-As a result, Springfield is now required to pay for these services at a rate of nearly double what it costs for trash.
+Springfield is now required to pay for these services at a rate of nearly double what it costs for trash.
 We currently pay about \$75.00 per ton of trash, and initial estimates show a cost of nearly \$145.00 per ton for recycling.
 Based on annual recycling tonnage amounts, this represents a nearly \$1M expense the City must now incur.

 While Springfield allocates all trash-related services to a separate Enterprise Fund, the added cost of recycling will directly impact our General Fund budget.
 Each fiscal year we are required to supplement the Enterprise Fund, due to a shortage in revenue collection that does not meet operational expenses.
-The current supplement of \$4.8M, which is allocated from the General Fund, will now increase due to the recycling expense.
+The current supplement of \$5.7M, which is allocated from the General Fund, will now increase due to the recycling expense.
 By pulling additional funds away from an already-limited pool of money, we will be forced to develop innovative solutions in order to balance our budget.